Elementary School Teachers, Except Special Education - 25-2021.00

 • Enforce administration policies and rules governing students.

-• Establish and enforce rules for behavior and procedures for maintaining order among the students for whom they are responsible.
+• Establish and enforce rules for behavior and procedures for maintaining order among the students.

-• Establish clear objectives for all lessons, units, and projects, and communicate those objectives to students.
+• Establish clear objectives for all lessons, units, and projects and communicate those objectives to students.

-• Instruct and monitor students in the use and care of equipment and materials, in order to prevent injuries and damage.
+• Instruct and monitor students in the use and care of equipment and materials to prevent injuries and damage.

-• Involve parent volunteers and older students in children's activities, in order to facilitate involvement in focused, complex play.
+• Involve parent volunteers and older students in children's activities to facilitate involvement in focused, complex play.

 • Maintain accurate and complete student records as required by laws, district policies, and administrative regulations.